Banana Ice Cream

 Cookie Dough Ice Cream: Make one of my no-bake ball recipes then pulse the dough into the blended banana ice cream.

-Oatmeal Raisin: Blend in a pinch of sea salt, up to 3 tbsp oats and raisins per frozen banana.
+Oatmeal Raisin: Blend in a pinch of sea salt and up to 3 tbsp oats and raisins per frozen banana.

 Banana Ice Cream Toppings